rebeccajae/grterm/README.md

 go get github.com/rebeccajae/grterm
 ```

-## Reusable Bits
-`pkg/ttyrec` implements a writer that is compatible with the ttyrec format.
-I use a pty library and just multiwrite to a ttyrec writer.

 ## Resizability
 Some terminal emulators allow you to configure escape-code driven resizes.
 The specific configuration for your terminal emulator may vary.